EunjoonHwang/contagion/README.md

 ### `npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000] to view it in the browser.
-The animation will reload if you press 'Replay' Button
+The animation will reload when you press 'Replay' Button

 To replace data, go to data directory
 `node csvToJson.js`